publiccodenet/about/README.md

 The only ones allowed to merge Pull Requests into `develop` or `master` are the members of the Directors of the Foundation For Public Code GitHub organisation (@publiccodenet/directors).

+Please be lovely to all other community members and follow our [Code of Conduct](docs/code-of-conduct.md).

 ## License

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)